 - Log into your MintServers panel and click the Stop button to ensure your server is offline before making changes.

-- On the left-hand sidebar, click on the Files tab to open your File Manager.
+- On the left-hand sidebar, click the Files tab to open your File Manager.

 Step 3: Add the Mod IDs